blynkkk/blynkkk.github.io/new/en/datastream_datatype.md

 ### Datastream: Data Type

-Every datastream has a Data Type setting.
-Data Type is used to specify the type and format of the data, and optimize data storage and further calculations.
+Every Datastream has a Data Type setting.
+Data Type is used to specify the type and format of the data and optimize data storage and further calculations.

-Currently 3 Data Types are supported.
-Check guide below to make sure you choose a correct Data Type for your data.
+Make sure you choose a correct Data Type for your data.
+Currently, these Data Types are supported:

 |      Type      |             Min             |              Max             |
 |:--------------:|:---------------------------:|:----------------------------:|